sensel/C74-Max-Examples/Spectral Digits/README.md

 Drag a sound over the left side of the device, or open a photograph.
 Start touching the Morph to make different areas of the frequncy plot audible.

 ## Max For Live
 Working with Max for Live is a bit tricky with this because editing the device will possibly cause a crash, since two applications (Max and Live) will try to make a serial connection to the Morph.
 As a result, it's generally wise to unplug the Morph when pressing the 'edit' button in Max for Live.
 If you have the full version of Max, you can just edit the .amxd file in Max.

+## Windows
+You'll likely need to open Max (or Max for Live) and install the "sensel" package from the package manager.
+Go to `File`, select `Show Package Manager` and search for **sensel**.
+Install the package and quit Max.
+You'll now be able to load the device and the Morph will be found.

 ## Not MIDI
 This device doesn't use MIDI.
 When you connect your Morph and this device is present, it connects as a serial device, so you won't be able to use overlays, MIDI, or MPE.
+If you disable the device in Live, you'll be able to use the Morph as a MIDI device.